Sky UK: Digital satellite receivers

-Sky Mobile

-On 21 October 2016, it was announced that public pre-registration for Sky's new mobile network, Sky Mobile, would take place from 31 October 2016.
-The network will operate as a Full MVNO, utilising the O2 radio access network infrastructure, and O2's full network speeds and 4G+.

-On 5 January 2017 Sky Mobile went live to the public across the UK.
-Coining itself as the Smarter Network, with tariffs mainly focused on data rather than traditional calls & text, effectively saving consumers money in wasted unused minutes and texts.
-1GB data costs £10.00 per month while 5GB costs £15.00 per month with 10GB data costing £20.00 per month.
-With all those data tariffs, the customer can choose from two different call & text packages with the 'Pay as you use' costing 10p per minute of calls and 10p per text message sent or £10.00 per month for Unlimited Calls & Texts.
-The Unlimited Calls & Texts package is free for new or existing Sky TV customers using the Sky Mobile network.
-Since it was launched Sky has reduced the cost of its tariffs with, as of March 2021, 2GB now starting for £6.00 per month, 8GB for £10.00 per month, 10GB for £12.00 per month, 25GB for £15.00 per month, 30GB for £20 per month and 60GB for £30 has and they have also expanded the Sky VIP offering to mobile plans.
-They have also expanded the "piggybank" facility to allow customers to "cash-in" piggybank data to bring the monthly cost of a phone down.

-Sky Mobile launched in Ireland in September 2024, and also announced their plans to expand to Italy.

-As of 30 March 2017, Sky Mobile is offering handset deals.
-Products are available from manufacturers such as Samsung, Sony and Apple.

-Products
+Sky utilises the VideoGuard pay-TV scrambling system owned by NDS, a Cisco Systems company.
+There are tight controls over the use of VideoGuard decoders; they are not available as stand-alone DVB CAMs (conditional-access modules).
+Sky has design authority over all digital satellite receivers capable of receiving their service.
+The receivers, though designed and built by different manufacturers, must conform to the same user interface look and feel as all the others.
+This extends to the Personal video recorder (PVR) offering (branded Sky+).

 Sky Digibox

 Sky launched with a set-top box known as the Sky Digibox, using the Slogans "What do you want to watch?", "Entertainment your way" and the current slogan "Believe in Better".
-This was followed by Sky+, a digital video recorder with an internal hard drive which allows viewers to 'pause live television' (by switching from a live feed to a paused real-time recording that can be restarted at any point) and schedule programs to record in the future.
+This was followed by Sky+, a digital video recorder with an internal hard drive which allows viewers to 'pause live television' (by switching from a live feed to a paused real-time recording that can be restarted at any point) and schedule programmes to record in the future.

 In later years the Sky+ box and then the Sky+ HD box replaced the original Digibox.
 The first photos of a prototype Sky HD box began appearing in magazines in August 2005.
 Sky launched HDTV services in May 2006.
-All Sky+ HD boxes incorporate a version of Sky+ using a 300GB, 500GB, or 1TB hard drive (of which 160GB, 250GB or 500GB are available to the user) to accommodate the necessary extra data.
+All Sky+ HD boxes incorporated a version of Sky+ using a 300GB, 500GB, or 1TB hard drive (of which 160GB, 250GB or 500GB are available to the user) to accommodate the necessary extra data.